AndreaDiotallevi/learning-journal/daily-notes.md

   - Ask a question to check how the other responds and start from there, instead of going straight to the request.

 - I paired with Kealan and it was a lot of fun.
-In the end he gave me the useful feedback of trying to involve the navigator a bit more with research, regardless if I thought I already knew the answer / syntax, to give the other person the opportunity to learn that particular thing as well.
+In the end he gave me the useful feedback of trying to involve the navigator a bit more with research, regardless if I thought I already knew the answer / syntax, in order to give the other person the opportunity to learn that particular thing as well.

+- Received a great feedback from Alice on the video recording during my process workshop yesterday:

+  - ANALYSING USER NEEDS:

+    - You should spend a bit more time on the instructions and acceptance criteria:

+    - You may want to build an input output table to explore the edge cases of the program, and to help you decide which case you should start with.

+    - If you look more closely at the acceptance criteria, it's ```get_middle('test')``` not ```'test'.get_middle```.

+  - TESTS:

+    - You should start with a simpler test case (maybe one or two letters).

+    - Each test description should be more specific (prefer ```it returns 'es' when passed 'test'``` to ```it returns the middle characters of a string```).

+    - Also, I got very confused later because your test descriptions are reversed.
+When reading tests results, the test description is giving you context on which is the test that is failing.
+A wrong description makes it much more difficult to understand what is wrong.

+    - Also you need more tests.

+  - MODELLING / ALGORITHM DESIGN:

+    - Between 8:20 and 9:25, I'm not sure what you were doing, but I guess you were developing the algorithm in your head.

+    - Because of your test progression, you are jumping directly from hard coded result to creating the whole algorithm, when you should probably do one thing at a time (like maybe tackle odd number first).

+    - Later you looked up "find middle char in string ruby".
+This is a little bit more specific than I would google.
+Since you have already found out about round, I would probably already be trying things either in ```irb``` or the code.

+    - What I would expect you to google here is "how to get a char from a string by its index" or something along these lines.

+  - CODING:

+    - 14min - The code you write is complex enough that I would test it in ```irb``` as I go (or add puts and run the tests after every line).
+This is because debugging is harder when the whole thing has been written, as opposed to when you check that the result is what you expect at every stage.

+    - 15:50 - When you fix the bug, there, I think you are missing the point of the error, which does not show the best debugging process.

+    - The error was ```undefined method even?` for "test":String```.
+This should lead you to ask yourself what ```even?``` is defined on.
+Instead you choose to do things differently, which means you are not learning something new from the error.

+    - Again here I would expect you to use ```irb``` a lot more to try things out.

+    - 18min - your test descriptions tripped you up there.

+  - OVERALL:

+    - You need to improve your attention to detail, and I would really encourage you to run your code at every step of the process.
+This may mean going slightly slower, but in the end it would make you a lot faster.